Issue 3: Layers

 Layers of cloth and cloud find a home in another piece that looks at the group of amateur British mountaineers who tried to conquer Everest in the '20s, doing so in garments that provided both warmth and style, and which, if used today, might even outperform the fluorescent wind-proofs and synthetic puffer jackets to which many of our brethren have become accustomed.

-We speak to Joshua and Kim of British tailoring house Dobrik & Lawton about music, romance, and platform boots; Bernhard Roetzel takes us on a tour of Volkmar Arnulf's Potsdam tailoring workshop; an architect ponders the notion of continuity in architecture and dress (and deprecates the de facto architect's uniform of black-t-shirt-an-jeans); and loads more.
+We speak to Joshua and Kim of British tailoring house Dobrik & Lawton about music, romance, and platform boots; Bernhard Roetzel takes us on a tour of Volkmar Arnulf's Potsdam tailoring workshop; architect Seymour Clifford ponders the notion of continuity in architecture and dress (and deprecates the de facto architect's uniform of black-t-shirt-and-jeans); and loads more.

 Cosy up with this here tome and a drink to hand, and sink your teeth in!